Partridge pea (Chamaecrista fasciculata) Seeds

 Seeds per packet: 40

-The easiest method for sowing these seeds is to sow them outdoors in pots from November through April.
-Please note: partridge pea seeds must have two weeks below 40 degrees F to germinate.
-If you are sowing the seeds after mid-March (when daytime temperatures may be above 40*), sow seeds in a pot, wrap in a plastic bag, and place in a refrigerator for two weeks before placing outside.
+These seeds need a brief winter or cold period to germinate - a minimum of 10-14 days below 40°F in moist soil (or sand or vermiculite).
+Sow outdoors in pots November through April.
+If you are sowing the seeds after mid-March (when daytime temperatures may be above 40°F), sow seeds in a pot, wrap in a plastic bag, and place in a refrigerator for two weeks before placing outside.
 A great species for beginner seed-sowers.